 The abs element represents the absolute value function.
 The argument should be numerically valued.
 When the argument is a complex number, the absolute value is often referred to as the modulus.

 4.4.2.21 Complex conjugate <conjugate/>

-Class unary-arith

-Attributes CommonAtt, DefEncAtt

-Content Empty

-OM Symbols conjugate
+Content Empty OM Symbols conjugate

 The conjugate element represents the function defined over the complex numbers with returns the complex conjugate of its argument.